muggy8/improbable/have-and-havenot/9nyC33pA.md

 “Right.
 What about my daughter?”

+"What's her name again?"

+"Hickory"

-“What sort of danger is she actually in?”
+“Right, and what sort of danger is she actually in?”

 “A-ah right.
 The Grandmasters in the Guild of Mastery are seen as the protectors of humanity.
 Those who can match the Grandmasters in power but aren't a Grandmaster themselves are considered to be a major threat to all of humanity and are therefore known as Phantom Lords.
 I know that you don’t see that as a problem but in our world, we are entirely unable to accept the total destruction of all humanity nor do we believe we can recover from such a disaster.
 That’s why all those who are seen as major threats to humanity are hunted down by the Mastery League and that fate is the fate I would like to save my daughter from.”